basecamp/bcx-api/sections/accesses.md

 * `GET /projects/1/accesses.json` will return all the people with access to the project.
 * `GET /calendars/1/accesses.json` will return all the people with access to the calendar.

+We will return 50 people per page.
+If the response has 50 people, check the next page for more people.
+Do this by adding `&page=2` to the query, then `&page=3` and so on.

 ```json
 [
   {